The following locations have been approved for a sports gaming license by the Pennsylvania Gaming Control Board (PGCB):

 FanDuel Sportsbook at Valley Forge Casino

 FanDuel may be known by most for its daily fantasy sports offering, but the brand is quickly and successfully making its way into sports betting.
-The company’s branded sportsbook at The Meadowlands in New Jersey along with its NJ betting app make it one of the two most successful brands in the state.
-The other brand?
-DraftKings.
+The FanDuel Sportsbook at the Valley Forge Casino opened just in time for March Madness on March 13, 2019.

 Mount Airy and The Stars Group

-Mount Airy Casino may be late to the PA sports betting market, but they did come with one of the bigger brands in the online casino space.
+Mount Airy Casino might have been late PA sports betting market, but they brought one of the bigger brands in the online casino space.

-In addition to BetStars, the Mount Airy deal also includes a PokerStars and Mount Airy online poker site and a Stars Group-powered online casino.
-Expect a fully integrated PA online gambling app eventually like the one that currently is up and running in the Garden State.
+In addition to FOX Bet, the Mount Airy deal also includes a PokerStars and Mount Airy online poker site and a Stars Group-powered online casino.
+The fully integrated online gambling app with the first online poker in PA debuted on Nov.
+4, 2019.

 Mohegan Sun Pocono